Gobliiins

 Gobliiins is a puzzle adventure video game series released by Coktel Vision (and later Sierra On-Line) for the Amiga, Atari ST, MS-DOS, Mac, iOS, and Windows.
-There are five games in the series.
-The first three were released in the early 1990s, the fourth in 2009, and fifth in 2023.
+There are six games in the series.
+The first three were released in the early 1990s, the fourth in 2009, the fifth in 2023, and the sixth in 2026.
 The visual look of the series and its characters were created by French artist Pierre Gilhodes, whose style was used in another game from Coktel Vision: Woodruff and the Schnibble of Azimuth.

 Gameplay

 The games mix elements of adventure and puzzle gaming.
 In essence, the player must find the solution to each area (or level), consisting of one or more screens, in order to progress to the next.

 An original aspect of the series is that the player usually controls multiple goblins as player characters, each of whom has a unique set of abilities.
-In the title, the number of letters 'i' in the word "Goblin" indicates the number of characters that the player may control: Gobliiins for the first release (1991), Gobliins 2 for the second (1992), Goblins Quest 3 for the third (1993), Gobliiins 4 for the fourth (2009), and Gobliiins 5 for the fifth (2023).
+In the title, the number of letters 'i' in the word "Goblin" indicates the number of characters that the player may control: Gobliiins for the first release (1991), Gobliins 2 for the second (1992), Goblins Quest 3 for the third (1993), Gobliiins 4 for the fourth (2009), Gobliiins 5 for the fifth (2023), and GOBLiiNS6 for the sixth (2026).
 The player may only control one character at a time but, depending on the specific scene, may switch characters at will.
 The original Gobliiins features a shared health system for all three characters, which means that leaving characters in the wrong place can be detrimental, though this feature is absent in the sequels.

-All games are available in CD format, except for the fifth which was released on digital distribution service Steam.
-The first three include voices instead of the "goblinish" talk that feature on the floppy disk versions.
+The first four games are available in CD format, while the fifth and sixth games were released digitally.
+The first three include voices instead of the "goblinish" talk that features on the floppy disk versions.
 The CD version also censors the nudity present in the original game.
 The platinum edition of Gobliiins 4 contains all previous titles with a modification of ScummVM for newer Windows systems.
 All older games on the DVD were also translated from the original English and French language into Spanish, German, Italian, Russian, Polish, Czech and Hungarian.